 It’s fascinating to see how some startups can maintain an incredible flexible and lean structure, in spite of growing into billion dollar companies.
 And while Automattic’s approach is vastly different from for example Google’s culture, something all successful startups agree on is this: you must encourage creativity as much as possible.

 All I’m waiting for is to see old giants, like Procter & Gamble, BMW or Coca Cola implement practices like these – I think whoever does so first will be at a huge advantage in the coming decades.

 The summary on Blinkist was packed with actionable and uncommon advice, I highly recommend it.
-If you’re really keen to learn more about the future of work, get the book, Scott’s stories are priceless and nothing shy of visionary.
+If you’re really keen to learn more about the future of work, get The Year Without Pants, Scott’s stories are priceless and nothing shy of visionary.

 Who would I recommend The Year Without Pants summary to?

 The 27 year old with an itch to start his own company, the 36 year old manager at an older, bigger corporation, who would love to change up common practices, and anyone who’s never worked in a coffee shop before.